waggle-sensor/sage-website/docs/tutorials/sage-mcp.md

 ## What is Sage MCP?

-Sage MCP connects AI-powered tools like Cursor, VSCode, and Claude to the Sage cyberinfrastructure through the Model Context Protocol (MCP).
+Sage MCP connects AI-powered tools like Cursor, VSCode, and other IDEs to the Sage cyberinfrastructure through the Model Context Protocol (MCP).
 Think of it as having a knowledgeable assistant who understands Sage's data, nodes, sensors, and capabilities, and can help you explore and work with them conversationally.

 **Key capabilities:**
 - Query real-time sensor data from nodes across the US